ithie/CLNDR/README.md

 Changelog
 =========
+`v1.2.0 ~ 2014-05-07`: Added new constraint, to add a specific list of invalid days to the calendar.

 `v1.2.0 ~ 2014-01-22`: BC break for Bower users!
 Underscore is no longer listed as a dependency in the Bower plugin, allowing you the flexibility of choosing the templating language you prefer.
 Also added a day of the week class to all clndr days in the format `calendar-dow-<0 - 6>`, allowing you to style weekends/specific days of the week differently.

 `v1.1.3 ~ 2014-01-17`: fixed a bug where multiday events longer than two months would not show up.
 Fixed a bug that prevented clndr from loading in IE8.